permalik/tymalik_primary/articles/0001-build-a-pc.md

 For every motherboard there is a particular flavor of CPU.
 Such relations are established by number of processor pins, processor manufacturer, etc.

 A standalone program, namely firmware, exists on every motherboard.
 This type of software can present as one, a Unified Extensible Firmware Interface (UEFI) or a Basic Input Output System (BIOS).

 ### Random Access Memory (RAM)

 Short-term system recollection.

-Currently executing operations and sections of memory are stored within a solid-state component.
+Actively executing operations and sections of memory are stored within a solid-state component.

-The computer system must be receiving power and booted.
+In order to store such information, computer system must be receiving power and booted.

-A table is used by this component to organize what data is retained and where.
+A table is then used by this component to organize what data is retained and where.

-"Sticks" of RAM present as long, thin circuit boards called Dual Inline Memory Modules (DIMMs), which run parallel to one another and perpendicular to the motherboard onto which they are mounted.
+"Sticks" of RAM present as long, thin circuit boards called Dual Inline Memory Modules (DIMMs) which run parallel to one another and perpendicular to the motherboard onto which they are mounted.

 Standard PCs maintain this structure, whereas laptop computers use a varied type of RAM called Small Outline Dual Inline Memory Modules (SODIMMs).
 These alternative RAM entities are angled nearly parallel the motherboard.

 Single Data Rate (SDR) is near obsolete insofar as RAM speed is considered.
 This metric would operate once per clock instance in respect to the motherboard’s system timer.

-Double Data Rate (DDR), alternatively, can both send and receive data twice per each motherboard clock tick.
+Double Data Rate (DDR) alternatively, can both send and receive data twice per each motherboard clock tick.

 DDR is classified by four separate speed ratings: DDR, DDR2, DDR3 and DDR4.
 Each iteration of DDR transfers data successively faster.

-Dynamic Random Access Memory (DRAM) will only retain its memory while the computer is receiving power; and thus, it must constantly be refreshed.
+Dynamic Random Access Memory (DRAM) will only retain its memory while the computer is receiving power; thus it must constantly be refreshed.

 ### Storage Device